Death of Gram Parsons

 Parsons' body was partially cremated.
 His charred remains were recovered and returned to his family.
 Meanwhile, Kaufman and Martin were accused of grand theft and fined for burning the casket, while they also had to pay for Parsons' funeral.
-Parsons' remains were later buried in New Orleans at Garden of Memories on Airline Highway.
+Parsons' remains were later buried at Garden of Memories Cemetery in Metairie, Louisiana, a suburb of his stepfather’s native New Orleans.